wix-incubator/wix-rest-docs/account-level-apis/guides/AboutAccountLevelAPIs.md

 ## Terminology:
 - **Account**: A collection of sites and other assets (domains, custom templates, etc.) with associated users.
 - **API Key**: Authorization key generated in the [API Keys Manager](https://manage.wix.com/account/api-keys).
-- **Reseller**: A strategic partners that offer Wix services to their customers.
+- **Reseller**: A strategic partner that offer Wix services to their customers.
 - **Site ID**: Unique identifier of a Wix site.